Hire employees in TopDutch

 Depending on the sensitivity of the role this could be anything from checking references to security clearances through the Dutch Intelligence Agency.

-If you’re hiring for the first time, you have to register as an employer with the Dutch Tax and Customs Administration.
-This is so they can help you fill out payroll tax correctly and on-time.
+When hiring for the first time, you have to register as an employer with the Dutch Tax and Customs Administration.
+Then, you will receive the necessary forms to meet your payroll tax obligations.

 international-hire-law-employees-1850×1060-1

 There are a number of working conditions acts you must comply with within an office or workplace.
+Therefore, you must draw up a health and safety policy and sign a basic contract with a health and safety service provider.
 If your employee has further sector-dependent hazards such as working in a lab, working with heavy equipment etc. they may also have to have completed certain certificates.
 Workplace safety does not just apply to physical safety, but also psychological well-being and age-based career advice.

 It is a legal requirement for workers in the Netherlands, regardless of nationality, to have Dutch health insurance.
 If they haven't, they will be fined and the Dutch Healthcare Institute will take it out for them, after which they are obliged to pay the premiums back to them.